WICG/client-hints-infrastructure/specification_situation.md

 * WHATWG HTML specification ([PR](https://github.com/whatwg/html/pull/3774))
    - Defines how web clients should process the `Accept-CH` and `Accept-CH-Lifetime` headers sent by servers.
-   - Defines several specific Hints, which web clients may use to tell server about their viewport width, image resource display width, or screen density, as well as the related `Content-DPR` header.
-   - Defines Feature Policies for each of the Hints.
-These allow first party servers to control which third parties should get which hints.
    - Defines the Document state related to `Accept-CH-Lifetime`, which store information about which servers should get which hints, and for how long.
 * WHATWG Fetch specification ([PR](https://github.com/whatwg/fetch/pull/773))